vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part2.md

     * Username and password
     * Connection string with url.

-* After you set everthign up, follow the instructions on how to connect from your server by clicking on the button "Connect" in the upper right corner.
+* After you set everything up, follow the instructions on how to connect from your server by clicking on the button "Connect" in the upper right corner.
 * For this login into server "admin" server.
 * Execute the curl command to get the cert.